julianotavares/julianotavares/README.md

   </script>
  ```

-My name is Juliano Tavares, in the past I entered the world of programming, we separated for a long time, but passion like that is never forgotten, today focused on improving my knowledge in JavaScript and following more and more in love with this infinite love.
+In the past I entered the world of programming, we separated for a long time, but passion like that is never forgotten, today focused on improving my knowledge in JavaScript and following more and more in love with this infinite love.

 - :office_worker: Currently looking for a new job as FullStack Developer (Node.JS - React.JS - ReactNative).
 - :blue_heart: Techs: React.js, React Native, Node.js, Docker, TypeScript, Docker, MongoDB, Linux, AWS, Google Cloud Plataform.